pavitranew/session-7-rest-ang/README.md

 };
 ```

-Notice the updates variable storing the req.body. req.body is useful when you want to pass in larger chunks of data such as a single JSON object.
+Notice the updates variable storing the req.body. req.body is useful when you want to pass in larger chunks of data like a single JSON object.
 Here we will pass in a JSON object (following the schema) of only the model's properties you want to change.

 The model's update() takes three parameters: